byam11123/authentication/README.md

 - Dotenv for environment variable management

 ### Frontend

 - React.js
 - Zustand for state management
 - Axios for API requests
+- Framer Motion for animations
+- Lucide React for icons
+- React Router DOM for navigation